-Naive Bayes algorithm is very handy on very large data sets, because it’s fast, simple and accurate when compared to other classification algorithms.
+Naive Bayes algorithm is convenient on massive data sets because it’s fast, simple, and accurate when compared to other classification algorithms.

 Let’s dig into some math to understand the basics.

-Bayes algorithm is based on posterior probability that combines previous experience and likelihood of event.
-To understand all of that let us look at a simple example.
-Bellow you can see whether data set with two features (temperature, humidity) and class (play).
-We will want to build a Naive Bayes predictor which would tell if on current conditions weather is suitable for playing golf or not.
+Bayes algorithm is based on the posterior probability that combines previous experience and the likelihood of an event.
+To understand all of that, let us look at a simple example.
+Below you can see whether data set with two features (temperature, humidity) and class (play).
+We will want to build a Naive Bayes predictor, which would tell if weather is suitable for playing golf or not in current conditions.

 We would like to know if temperature cool, along with high humidity, is suitable for playing golf.

-According to Bayes theorem we need to calculate posterior probability
+According to Bayes theorem, we need to calculate the posterior probability

 Or simply we calculate in expanded form:

 We need to calculate it for each class and then compare the results to find which gives the higher score.

-Lets get to our data and go through step by step.
+Let’s get to our data and go through it step by step.

 Since we want to classify temperature cool and humidity high, we need to find following probabilities: